syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Sets the DropDownList textbox direction from right to left alignment.
+Sets the DropDownList textbox direction from right to left align.

 Default Value: